 Like yield, the principal payment rate depends on the mix of payment types.
 In our Aaa LGSD scenario, we assume a stressed portfolio mix with a high concentration of installment, revolving and cash advance receivables.
-56 We assume that the revolving and cash advance payment rates fall to a very low level, reflecting competitive pressures and deteriorating receivables performance might force institutions to lower
+We assume that the revolving and cash advance payment rates fall to a very low level, reflecting competitive pressures and deteriorating receivables performance might force institutions to lower the minimum payment rates.
+For installment receivables, we assume that borrowers will repay them according to their monthly schedule within 15 to 18 months.

-54 See Moody's Quarterly Evaluation of Korean Consumer Receivables-Backed Transactions - 2Q 2003.
+&lt;sup>52 See Moody's Quarterly Evaluation of Korean Consumer Receivables-Backed Transactions - 2Q 2003.